UK told to add break-up threat to bank reform

 "That is why we recommend electrification.
 The legislation needs to set out a reserve power for separation; the regulator needs to know he can use it."

-The Treasury said Chancellor George Osborne will consider the proposals and respond when reforms are brought to Parliament early next year.
+The Treasury said finance minister George Osborne will consider the proposals and respond when reforms are brought to Parliament early next year.

 Osborne appears unlikely to go as far as the PCBS wants.
 A previous Commission, led by John Vickers, said a full break-up of banks was not needed, and Osborne may decide that if the ring-fence plan proved to be flawed, the Treasury could then introduce fresh legislation to strengthen it.

-Britain wants to prevent a repeat of the need for taxpayers to bail out lenders, as happened in 2008 with a 65 billion pound ($106 billion) double rescue of Lloyds Banking Group and Royal Bank of Scotland.
+Britain wants to prevent a repeat of the need for taxpayers to bail out lenders, as happened in 2008 with a 65 billion pound ($106 billion) double rescue of Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L).

 The PCBS, asked to assess government plans before their introduction, said legislation should be introduced now because banks had to be discouraged from gaming the new rules for the ring-fence to succeed.

-"All history tells us they will do this unless incentivised not to," Tyrie said, adding politicians could be lobbied to put holes in the ring-fence too.
+"All history tells us they will do this unless incentivized not to," Tyrie said, adding politicians could be lobbied to put holes in the ring-fence too.

 "Additional powers are essential to provide adequate incentives for the banks to comply not just with the rules of the ring-fence, but also with their spirit," the Commission said in its 146-page report.

-Bank shares fell up to 2.5 percent, underperforming a 1.1 percent lower European bank index.
+Bank shares fell up to 2.5 percent, underperforming a 1.1 percent lower European bank index .SX7P.

 "I would be concerned ... that a future, politically-motivated government or regulator could take draconian action with impunity.
 It would be putting in place a simple mechanism for banks to be picked on and to be broken up," Investec Securities analyst Ian Gordon said.